Kiuwan logo

 Using SCA makes it easier to develop a comprehensive incident response plan, continuously monitor your application’s security posture, and take a proactive approach to updating your application.

 Kiuwan’s cybersecurity risk assessment tools offer multiple security and code analysis capabilities to keep your application secure from every angle.
-It also features a range of integration capabilities and makes it easier to cross-reference databases of known vulnerabilities so you can always be sure your code meets the highest quality standards.
+They also feature a range of integration capabilities.
+These tools make it easier to cross-reference databases of known vulnerabilities so you can always be sure your code meets the highest quality standards.

 Some of the other integrations and capabilities Kiuwan offers include:

 Kiuwan enables developers to implement seamless SAST, SCA, and static code analysis testing in all phases of the development cycle.
 It enables your team to maximize their test coverage and create higher-quality code without having to purchase multiple testing tools and find ways to integrate them all with the different phases of your development process.
-In turn, it’ll be that much easier to shift left in the development cycle and create a higher-quality app from the start.
+In turn, it’ll be much easier to shift left in the development cycle and create a higher-quality app.

-Ready to see how Kiuwan’s suite of cybersecurity testing tools can make your application safer for both your team and users?
-Request a free demo today and find out what our testing capabilities can do for your app.
+Ready to see how Kiuwan’s suite of cybersecurity testing tools can make your application safer for your team and users?
+Request a free demo today and discover what our testing capabilities can do for your app.